mobarski/smol/README.md

 # Idea

-- Simple register-based VM that can be easily extended
+- Simple register-based VM that can be easily extended (highly modular)
 - Simple assembly code that reads more like higher level language
 - VM extensions that do the heavy-lifting AND act as facades AND adapters
+- Everything compiled into a single file